NUKnightLab/interactive-textbook/README.md

 Steps:

-1. Download `knight-lab-launch.zip` and unzip
+1. Download files in this repo (students would get a zipped folder)
 2. Right-click `install-mac.command` and choose **Open**.
 Right-clicking triggers the confirmation from macOS to run unsigned scripts.
 3. When macOS asks whether you're sure, click **Open** again.